Unitech/pm2/README.md

 $ pm2 describe 0         # Display all informations about a specific process

 $ pm2 monit              # Monitor all processes

+# Builtin monitoring via PING strategy

+$ pm2 subscribe my@email.com  # Send an email if your server or pm2 is down
+$ pm2 unsubscribe             # Unable the remote monitoring

 # Logs